{/*

 One way to do this is to create a buyer persona that you can model your marketing efforts.
 This is an ideal candidate for conversion and exhibits all the characteristics of your target demographic.

-Things to think about during the audience research stage are age, location and the platform they tap into your brand from.
-For example, if your demographic has a stronghold over social media, targeting your campaign across your social platforms is a great way to ensure it is visible to your most likely leads.
+During the audience research stage, consider age, location and the platform from which they access your brand.
+For example, if your demographic has a stronghold on social media, targeting your campaign across your social platforms is a great way to ensure it is visible to your most likely leads.

-Better still, monitor the way in which your audience interacts with your brand.
+Better still, monitor how your audience interacts with your brand.
 What device are they using to access your content?
 Is your campaign accessible to all target audiences?
-Think about how your content performs on different screens and in different locations.
-The more thought that goes into this process, the more likely your campaign will thrive exactly where it needs to.
+Consider how your content performs on different screens and in different locations.
+The more thought you put into this process, the more likely your campaign will thrive exactly where it needs to.

-Once you’ve delved deeper into your target audience’s needs and gratifications, it’s time to start pulling on their heartstrings.
+Once you’ve delved deeper into your target audience’s needs and gratifications, you can start tugging at their heartstrings.

 Consider rejuvenating viral adverts from past campaigns and turning them into a modern take on brand nostalgia.
 Whether you’re revamping your online store or brick-and-mortar display, finding new ways to get your customers talking about ‘the old times’ is a brilliant way to increase your seasonal conversions.